Japan says New Year quake damage could cost US$17b

-TOKYO, Jan 26 — The cost of the damage wreaked by a huge New Year’s Day earthquake that killed at least 236 people in central Japan could reach US$17.6 billion (RM83.3 billion), a government official said today.
+TOKYO, Jan 27 — The cost of the damage wreaked by a huge New Year’s Day earthquake that killed at least 236 people in central Japan could reach US$17.6 billion (RM83.2 billion), a government official said yesterday.

 The magnitude-7.5 earthquake and its aftershocks devastated parts of Ishikawa prefecture on the Sea of Japan coast, toppling buildings, ripping up roads and sparking a major fire.

-Damage in Ishikawa and two neighbouring regions is likely to cost between 1.1 trillion yen (RM35.2 billion) and 2.6 trillion yen, according to a government estimate.
+Damage in Ishikawa and two neighbouring regions is likely to cost between 1.1 trillion yen (US$7.4 billion) and 2.6 trillion yen (US$17.6 billion), according to a government estimate.

 A cabinet office official confirmed the figures, which were calculated using data from past major earthquakes and reported to a government economic meeting on Thursday.